isomerpages/nlb-biblioasia/_online-exclusive/Tools of the Trade: Letterpress Printing in Singapore.md

 <div style="background-color:white;">
 <br>
 <img src="/images/Videos:%20BiblioAsia%20Reels/Tools%20of%20the%20Tradev2/A2___Photo_11.jpg" style="width: 80%;">
-<div style="background-color:white;">Linotype casting machines at the Government Printing Office, 1952. <i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.</i></div>
+Linotype casting machines at the Government Printing Office, 1952. <i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.</i></div>

 The Monotype caster was part of the Monotype system, which included a separate Monotype keyboard.
 Similar to Linotype machines, this system was used in hot metal typesetting.
 But unlike Linotype machines that cast a larger slug, or a single line of type for printing, Monotype systems cast individual letters of type instead, which made corrections and changes easier.